awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-3.md

-# Example 3: Changing the Replica Owner When the Source and Destination Buckets Are Owned by Different Accounts<a name="replication-walkthrough-3"></a>
+# Example 3: Changing the replica owner when the source and destination buckets are owned by different accounts<a name="replication-walkthrough-3"></a>

 When the *source* and *destination* buckets in a replication configuration are owned by different AWS accounts, you can tell Amazon S3 to change replica ownership to the AWS account that owns the *destination* bucket\.
 This example explains how to use the Amazon S3 console and the AWS CLI to change replica ownership\.
-For more information, see [Changing the Replica Owner](replication-change-owner.md)\.
+For more information, see [Changing the replica owner](replication-change-owner.md)\.

 **Topics**

-## Change the Replica Owner When Buckets Are Owned by Different Accounts \(Console\)<a name="replication-ex3-console"></a>
+## Change the replica owner when buckets are owned by different accounts \(console\)<a name="replication-ex3-console"></a>

 For step\-by\-step instructions, see [Configuring a Replication Rule When the Destination Bucket is in a Different AWS Account](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-replication.html#enable-replication-cross-account-destination) in the *Amazon Simple Storage Service Console User Guide*\.

-## Change the Replica Owner When Buckets Are Owned by Different Accounts \(AWS CLI\)<a name="replication-ex3-cli"></a>
+## Change the replica owner when buckets are owned by different accounts \(AWS CLI\)<a name="replication-ex3-cli"></a>

 To change replica ownership using the AWS CLI, you create buckets, enable versioning on the buckets, create an IAM role that gives Amazon S3 permission to replicate objects, and add the replication configuration to the source bucket\.
 In the replication configuration you direct Amazon S3 to change replica owner\.
 You also test the setup\.